im-open/iis-site-status/README.md

-# IIS Site Action
+# IIS Site Status

-This action gets the status an On-Prem IIS website
+This action gets the status of an On-Prem IIS website

 ## Index <!-- omit in toc -->